onqtam/headjack/src/topics.md

 # reputation systems
 ██████████████████████████████████████████████████████████████████████████████

+Trust is earned.
+In public.

+Infinite digital twins - show different cross sections of polls based on dofferent filtering and oracle input data

+Simulate reputation based on different sources of facts

+tipranks-ify finance and predictions

+we put way too much importance and give way too much attention to narrative builders and we underestimate the importance of transparency, track record & skin in the game

 the skill tree in linkedin is completely fake - we could crowdsource it or have reputation systems based on real events & attestations and allow for any visualization

 we can have a leaderboard for every topic under the sun

 Replace signaling with competence

+Skin in the game

 "social reputation without settlement" - no oracle needed Chapter on oracles and how theyre not necessary - just do a recount & recalculate reputation based on different facts